Francoded/AFParser-Library/README.md

 g++ binary.cpp lex.yy.o
 ```

 Flex documentation can be found at http://westes.github.io/flex/manual/.
-Implementing Tokenizer derived classes are discussed more in the Scanning wiki page.
+Implementing Tokenizer-derived classes are discussed more in the Scanning wiki page.

 ### Semantics

 In AFGs, flow variables give grammar symbols a semantic meaning.
-Each grammar
-symbol may have an in- and out-flow variable which replace inherited and
-synthesize attributes, used in conventional attribute grammars, respectively.

-AFGs use C++ lambdas to implement semantic actions in grammar productions.
+Each grammar symbol may have an in- and out-flow variable which replace inherited and synthesize attributes, used in conventional attribute grammars, respectively.
+Further, AFGs use C++ lambdas to implement semantic actions in grammar productions.

-AFG semantics is discussed more in the Attribute Flow Grammars wiki page.
+AFG semantics is discussed more in the Attribute-Flow Grammars wiki page.

 ### Visualization

-One can visualize grammar productions or parse trees for some input using the
-ParseTree and PrettyParser classes.
+One can visualize grammar productions or parse trees for some input using the ParseTree and PrettyParser classes.

 The PrettyParser class can visualize:
 * Grammar productions to stdout